benjann/palettes/README.md

     - color names have been updated for some palettes so that they comply with Stata's naming conventions

-    09may2020
+    09may2020 (colorpalette.ado)
     - option -globals- added to store colors as globals
     - -webcolors- added as a palette
-    - some fixed to help file
+    - some fixes to help file

     17apr2020
     - installation files added to GitHub distribution